 Instead of trying to give equally to each child, focus on each child’s individual needs.

-Show children how they are loved uniquely.
+S lesbian videos how children how they are loved uniquely.

 Equal time can feel like less.
 Give in terms of need.
 However, a self-reliant child should not be shortchanged.
 Work at spending quality time with each child.